Ced operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 Nope.
-The Inverted Pyramid is not some new archaeological destination.
-It is the writing technique used by journalists and many other writers to present information tersely, efficiently, and compellingly.
+The Inverted Pyramid is not some new archaeological travel destination.
+It is instead the writing style used by journalists and many other writers to present information tersely, efficiently, and compellingly.

 You therefore need to punch your message across immediately.
-You also need to cut to the chase and lock down your client's attention straight away.
-The Inverted Pyramid is the formula to effectively accomplishing these objectives.
-Also, if you are having difficulties churning out content, its structure can guide you through the task.
+You also need to cut to the chase and lock down your client's attention right away.
+The Inverted Pyramid format is the way to effectively accomplish these objectives.
+Also, if you are having difficulties churning out content, the diminishing structure is a guide through the task.

 - WHO are you?